-$\triangle$ High-risk Cargo
+High-risk Cargo

 Cargo or mail that is deemed to pose a threat to civil aviation as a result of specific intelligence; or shows anomalies or signs of tampering which give rise to suspicion.

 Hold

 See Cargo Compartment.

-Hold Baggage

-Any baggage that is carried in the hold of passenger aircraft.

-See Checked Baggage.
+Hold Baggage See Checked Baggage.

 Hold Item

-An item that does not having any bearing on flight safety, but that is defective and whose maintenance is currently "on hold" awaiting rectification.
+An item that does not having any bearing on flight safety, but that is defective and whose maintenance is currently "on hold" awaiting rectificatrion.

 Equivalent Term: Hold Item List

 Holdover Time Estimated time for which an anti-icing fluid will prevent the formation of frost or ice and the accumulation of snow on the protected surfaces of an aircraft on the ground under icing conditions.
 Housing and Facilities Those buildings, offices, hangars and workshops that constitute an Operator or AMO.
 Equivalent Terms: Place of Business, Maintenance Base, Maintenance Facility(ies) Housekeeping The general care and management of work areas, including those routine tasks that have to be done in order for the system to function properly (e.g. cleanliness, tidiness).
 Human Factors Principles Principles applied to aeronautical design, certification, training, operations and maintenance to ensure equipment, systems, processes and procedures take into account human capabilities and limitations, as well as the safe interface between the human and system components, for the purpose of optimizing human performance and reducing human error.
 See Crew Resource Management, Human Performance.
 Human Performance Human capabilities and limitations that have an effect on the safety and efficiency of aeronautical operations.
 See Crew Resource Management, Human Factors Principles.
 Humane Killer A tool utilized for the humane destruction of large animals (e.g. livestock).
 Equivalent Term: Free-bullet Pistol Hypoxia A deficiency of oxygen in inspired gases, arterial blood or tissue, short of anoxia (which is an almost complete absence of oxygen).
+Hybrid Audit An Audit that is performed using a combination of onsite auditing and remote auditing activities Note: Specific IATA approval is required for a hybrid audit as it addresses circumstances that preclude the physical onsite presence of auditors.
+See IPM

 I

 IAR Quality Control

 Processes implemented by IATA and an Audit Organization (AO) to ensure all documents comprising the IOSA Audit Report (IAR) are completed accurately and in accordance with guidance and procedures issued by IATA.

 IAT Instructor

 An instructor qualified and approved to conduct the IOSA Auditor Training (IAT) course.

 IATA

 The abbreviation and acronym for the International Air Transport Association.

+IATA Accident Data Exchange (ADX)

+A database system that provides a repository of commercial aviation accidents and contributing causes for use by aviation safety professionals and researchers.

 IATA Cargo Handling Manual (ICHM)

 An IATA manual that contains the latest procedures and recommended practices for the safe and efficient handling of cargo.

-$\otimes$
+□ IATA Connect

+IATA Connect is a digital platform for safety collaboration between operators, auditors, regulators, aviation professionals, and IATA.
+It hosts IOSA Program processes such as IAR sharing, the IOSA Registry, reporting as per IPM requirements, airline profiles, as well as all other relevant provisions in accordance with the IPM.
+The platform also includes the Safety Issue Hub, and the Safety Connect collaborative discussion groups.

+Equivalent Terms: Collaboration platform, Platform

 IATA Ground Operations Manual (IGOM)

 An IATA produced manual that is the source for the latest industry-approved standards harmonizing ground handling processes and procedures for frontline personnel.

 See Airport Handling Manual (AHM).